TouK/nussknacker/docs/scenarios_authoring/Spel.md

 ### Invoking static methods

 It is possible to invoke Java static methods directly with SpEL.
 Nussknacker can prevent invocations of some of them due to security reasons.
-Invoking static methods is advanced functionality, which can lead to incomprehensible expressions, also code completions will not work with many of them.
+Invoking static methods is an advanced functionality, which can lead to incomprehensible expressions, also code completions will not work with many of them.
 If you need to invoke the same method in many places, probably the best solution is to create additional helper.